 I drove the short distance to the church assembly and made my way inside with my new fashion statements, my cane, and red hair.
 Just trying to stand during one song was a struggle for me.
-Although I was better and able to drive some, I was still very spent from chronic fatigue.
+Although I was better and able to drive some, I was still exhausted from chronic fatigue.
 Losing my health was more like losing my freedom.

 Everything that identified me as a person had been plucked away.
 I had begun to talk to Job as if he and I were old friends.
 “Oh Job what did it feel like when the messenger came with the news of more pain”?
-“How did you bow and begin to worship our Lord Adonai after hearing of the death of your children, your livestock, your servants, your health?”
+“How did you bow and begin to worship our Lord after hearing of the death of your children, your livestock, your servants, your health?”
 I sighed and hobbled out of the mini-van and entered the sanctuary.
 I tried to focus on the people around me in the pews.
 They smiled, clapped their hands, and sang loudly.
-Many had the joy that I coveted.
+Many had joy that I coveted.
 Genuine joy.
-I am sure they all had a story–it seemed many I encountered did.
+I am sure they all had a story.
+It seemed many I encountered did.

 The pastor’s message was well needed, and many scriptures he quoted seem to speak to me, encourage me even.
-He was gifted in the prophetic and humble, and I knew I was where I was supposed to be going back then.
+He was gifted in the prophetic and humble, and I knew I was where I was supposed to be going then.
 I had just started driving this small distance to fellowship with other believers a few months prior but sitting alone on the pew was just a reminder that everything in my life had become empty.

-I knew the Father had taken the desire from my eyes in more ways than one when he took the man I was sharing my life with.
+I knew the Lord had taken the desire from my eyes in more ways than one when he took the man I was sharing my life with.
 He was in control, but the pain was unbearable some days.
-I missed people; I missed my pets, my stepdaughter, my job, my life as I knew it, and yes, a man that left me.
+I missed people.
+I missed my pets, stepdaughter, job, life as I knew it, and yes, a man who left me.
+My children were living on their own or with others due to my situation.
 I couldn’t help but wonder how God could take my life and make anything out of it again.
 It seemed hopeless.
 I was too sick to start over and too empty.
 I did not know then that God loved empty vessels that He could fill.
-Elijah said to an empty widow, “Go outside, borrow vessels from all your neighbors, empty vessels and not too few”(II Kings 4:2, ESV).
+Elijah said to the empty widow, “Go outside, borrow vessels from all your neighbors, empty vessels and not too few” 2nd Kings 4:2 ESV.
 She borrowed, and the oil poured forth and filled them all.
-I needed to become empty of everything that was SELF so He could pour in His oil and His Spirit.
+I needed to become empty of everything that was SELF so He could pour in HIS oil and His Spirit.

 The service was coming to a close, and soon the minister asked if there was anyone who needed healing in their body.
-“If you have any sickness or disease, please come up front we would like to pray for you according to James 5:14, Is anyone among you sick?
+“If you have any sickness or disease please come up front we would like to pray for you according to James 5:14, Is anyone among you sick?
 Let them call the elders of the church to pray over them and anoint them with oil in the name of the Lord”.

+I began to scream inside my soul, pleading even, “Oh Lord, I am sick in my body, this is true, but MY HEART IS BROKEN IN A MILLION PIECES.
+PLEASE HEAL MY HEART.
+Lord, can you take this grief away?
+It’s more than I can endure.
 I began to cry and ask Him over and over until something profound happened.
-Something so incredibly intimate it brought tears that poured down my face like the constant rain.
+Something so incredibly intimate brought tears that poured down my face like the constant rain.
 Suddenly the minister raised the microphone to his lips and said, “I need everyone to stop for a minute.
 I need your attention.
-The Father is telling me that a person here has a broken heart, and I can see it.
+The Lord is telling me that there is a person here who has a broken heart, and I can see it.
 It’s battered, shredded, and bruised.
-“Where are You?”
+WHERE ARE YOU?”
 He began to look over the congregation, and I raised my hand, my small insignificant hand.
 He said, people, I want you all to lay hands on our sister as we pray for God to heal her heart, and at that moment, in that precious moment, I suddenly didn’t care about my heart.
-I was so in awe that He had heard me and that He loved me enough to speak to His minister.
-He loved me enough to stop praying over people with physical ailments to envelop me.
-He knew.
-He saw.
-He wanted to take His Son’s nail-scarred hands and hold my gaping places and pat the blood that had oozed out with His blood.
-Oh, I needed an Intimate Father in more ways than one that was intricate and detailed.
-He would speak with not only a roar that said, “Get your house in order,” But also in a whisper that blew across my heart and held it to His.
-Oh, what a glorious Father!
+I was so in awe that HE HEARD ME and that He loved me enough to speak to His minister.
+He loved me enough to stop praying over people with physical ailments to envelop me and let me know He knew.
+He seen.
+He wanted to take His Son’s nail-scarred hands and hold my gaping places and pat the blood that had oozed out and covered it with His blood.
+Oh, I needed a savior in more ways than one and one that was intricate and detailed that He would speak with not only A ROAR THAT SAID, “GET YOUR HOUSE IN ORDER” But also in a whisper that blew across my heart and held it to His.
+Oh, what a GLORIOUS SAVIOR WE SERVE!